Drag Me to Hell: Plot

 Jas offers to introduce a furious Christine to San Dena for $10,000, which a sympathetic Clay pays on her behalf.
 Revealing that she has been awaiting vengeance against the Lamia, San Dena and her assistant prepare a séance, attempting to trap the spirit in a goat and kill the animal to destroy the demon, but the entity possesses her, the goat and her assistant, the last of whom vomits up the corpse of Christine's deceased cat.
 After successfully banishing the Lamia, she dies soon afterwards.
 Jas seals the button in an envelope and tells Christine that she can remove the curse by giving the button to someone else, thus transferring the curse to them.

 At a 24-hour diner, Christine telephones Stu, accusing him of stealing her file and demanding he meet her there, intending to present the cursed button to him.
 When he arrives, he successfully implores her to pity him and abstain from notifying Jacks about his transgressions.
-Consulting Jas, Christine learns she can formally offer the curse to the deceased, so she exhumes Sylvia's corpse and shoves the envelope into her mouth.
+Consulting Jas, Christine learns she can formally offer the curse to the deceased, so she exhumes Sylvia's corpse and forces the envelope into her mouth.
 A massive downpour nearly traps her in the grave, but she successfully manages to escape.

-Returning home, she ventures to Union Station, where Clay intends to romantically propose to her.
-Jacks also telephones her, explaining that she has received the promotion after Stu was ultimately dismissed for stealing her file earlier.
-At Union Station, Clay presents her with an envelope he had discovered in his automobile, which is revealed to contain her cursed coat button; before exhuming Sylvia, she had mistaken it for a similar envelope containing a rare coin she had given to Clay earlier, meaning that the curse was never broken, and the Lamia is still coming for her.
-Horrified, she stumbles backwards onto the tracks; as a train speeds towards her, demonic hands emerge from the ground and drag her down into the fiery caverns of Hell, leaving a shocked and horrified Clay staring at the tracks from the platform above with tears streaming down his face and the cursed button still in his hands.
+Returning home, she ventures to Union Station, where Clay intends to propose to her.
+Jacks also informs Christine that she has received the promotion, Stu having been dismissed for stealing her file.
+At the station, Clay presents her with an envelope he had discovered in his car which contains her cursed coat button; before exhuming Sylvia, she had mistaken it for a similar envelope containing a rare coin and had given to Clay earlier.
+Horrified, she stumbles backwards onto the tracks; as a train speeds towards her, demonic hands emerge from the ground and drag her into Hell below.
+A horrified Clay, having watched from above, holds the button.